silversub/terraform/provider/databases-resources.md

 ### Import
 {: #db-import}

 The database instance can be imported by using the ID, that is formed from the CRN.
 To import the resource, you must specify the `region` parameter in the `provider` block of your IBM Cloud Provider plug-in for Terraform configuration file.
 If the region is not specified, `us-south` is used by default.
-A IBM Cloud Provider plug-in for Terraform refresh or apply fails, if the database instance is not in the same region as configured in the provider or its alias.
+An IBM Cloud Provider plug-in for Terraform refresh or apply fails, if the database instance is not in the same region as configured in the provider or its alias.

 CRN is a 120 digit character string of the form -  `crn:v1:bluemix:public:databases-for-postgresql:us-south:a/4ea1882a2d3401ed1e459979941966ea:79226bd4-4076-4873-b5ce-b1dba48ff8c4::`
 {: important}